TellBuilder/TheTell/README.md

 # TheTell

-Welcome to the github for The Tell.
+Welcome to GitHub for The Tell.